LuisguiPizana/gans-paper/README.md

 ```
 The functionalities of this custom experiment tracking are limited.
 Feel free to use another tool like MLFlow or TensorBoard instead.

-Apart from the losses coming from the training functions of the generator and the discriminator, as well as the gradient magnitudes and variance, we also tracked metrics like Inception V3 Score and FID Score.
+Apart from the losses coming from the training functions of the generator and the discriminator, as well as the gradient magnitudes and variance, I also tracked metrics like Inception V3 Score and FID Score.

 - **Inception V3 Score**: This metric evaluates the quality of generated images by using a pre-trained Inception V3 model.
 It measures how realistic the generated images are by comparing them to real images from the dataset.